baozzii/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple persons present in the addressbook, perhaps with same blood types.
    2. Test case: Find all persons compatible with `O-` by `compatible O-`.<br>
       Expected: Listed all persons compatible with `O-`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   3. Test case: Execute `compatible O- AB+`.<br>
-      Expected: Error message `Invalid command format!
-Parameters: BLOOD_TYPE (must be one of: A+, A-, B+, B-, AB+, AB-, O+, O-)` shown in status bar.
-   4. Test case: Execute `compatible` with no parameters.<br>
-      Expected: Error message `Invalid command format! compatible: Finds all persons whose blood type can receive from the specified donor blood type and displays them as a list with index numbers.` shown in the status bar.
-   4. Test case: Execute `compatible TYPE`, where `TYPE` is an invalid blood type.<br>
-      Expected: Error message `Invalid command format! compatible: Finds all persons whose blood type can receive from the specified donor blood type and displays them as a list with index numbers.
-Parameters: BLOOD_TYPE (must be one of: A+, A-, B+, B-, AB+, AB-, O+, O-)` shown in the status bar.

 ### Finding all persons satisfying multiple criteria

 1. Finding all persons satisfying multiple criteria